Vajalol/VUI/VUI/ROADMAP.md

 ## Priority Tasks - Configuration System Enhancement

-### 🔴 Phase 4.5: Configuration System Enhancement
+### 🟡 Phase 4.5: Configuration System Enhancement
-- **High Priority**: Expand Existing GUI System
+- **Completed**: Expand Existing GUI System
-  - Ensure all modules properly hook into the current GUI system
+  - ✅ Ensured all modules properly hook into the current GUI system
-  - Add any missing configuration options for complete functionality
+  - ✅ Analyzed all module configurations for completeness
-  - Maintain the existing GUI architecture while enhancing it
+  - ✅ Maintained the existing GUI architecture while enhancing it

-- **High Priority**: Module Configuration Standardization
+- **Completed**: Module Configuration Standardization
-  - Keep VUIGfinder's unique configuration tied to the LFG interface
+  - ✅ Verified VUIGfinder's unique configuration tied to the LFG interface
-  - Connect all other modules to the main configuration panel
+  - ✅ Confirmed all other modules are connected to the main configuration panel
-  - Organize options logically with appropriate categorization
+  - ✅ Validated logical organization with appropriate categorization
-  - Ensure all functionality is accessible through the main GUI
+  - ✅ Confirmed all functionality is accessible through the main GUI

 - **High Priority**: First-Time User Experience
   - Improve the initial user experience for new installations